caronondin/uw-phi-vax/global_vac_index/README.md

 # uw-phi-vax
 Repository to store code used in the Vaccine Improvement Project at the UW Population Health Initiative

-Last updated by Caroline Nondin (caroln4@uw.edu) on Nov 15th 2022.
+Last updated by Francisco Rios Casas (frc2@uw.edu) on September 20, 2021.

 ## Main files included in this repo: